SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Lexical Structure
 =================

-A Swift program is translated from source code in several phases.

-The first phase translates sequences of characters into tokens.
-When generating each token,
+The lexical structure of Swift describes what sequence of characters form valid tokens of the language.
+These valid tokens form the lowest-level building blocks of the language and are used to describe the rest of the language in subsequent chapters.

-the longest possible substring from the input text is used, within the constraints of the grammar.
+In most cases, tokens are generated from the characters of a Swift source file by considering the longest possible substring from the input text, within the constraints of the grammar that are specified below.
-This behavior is referred to as *longest match* or *maximal munch*.
+This behavior is referred to as :newTerm:`longest match` or :newTerm:`maximal munch`.

-The second phase arranges tokens into a tree structure, according to the grammar.

-The third phase transforms expressions from a list of subexpressions and operators into a tree structure, according to the precedence defined for the operators.

 ..
-TODO: Use a bullet/number list above?

-..
-TR: Is the above discussion correct, and at an appropriate level of detail?

-This chapter describes
-the lowest-level building blocks of the language, which are used to define the rest of the language.
+TR: Is this correct?
+I say "in most cases",
+	because of how ``>>`` is split in certain constructs, as described below in the discussion of operators.

 .. _LexicalStructure_WhitespaceAndComments: